pola-rs/polars-book/user_guide/src/howcani/combining_data/concatenating.md

 {{#include ../../outputs/combining_data/df_horizontal_concat.txt}}
 ```

-Horizontal concatenation fails when dataframes have overlapping columns.
+Horizontal concatenation fails when dataframes have overlapping columns or a different number of rows.

 ## Diagonal concatenation - getting longer, wider and `null`ier